Book 12

 C) Which of these sentences are true (T) and which are false (F)?

-4. He was invited to a party by an old friend.
+- Joe was invited to a party by a close childhood friend. _____

 Text 359